Berea-College-CSC-226/t04-main/Answers/t04_vaughtk_tuckerc_questions.md

 1.a.
 Discuss with your partner two or more ways in which you've improved as a coder since T01.
 You can refer back to t01_final_story.py for "inspiration".

 ```
-We have learned to use functions to simplify code and we have learned additional statements such as '.lower()'.
+We learned to use functions to simplify code and we learned additional statements such as '.lower()'.
 ```